Associations and institutions are welcome to apply to become members of the ALCC.

 Statutory licences

-Compulsory statutory licences allow copyright users to use copyright material where they may a specified royalty amount and comply with the terms of the licence.
+Compulsory statutory licences allow copyright users to use copyright material where they pay a specified royalty amount and comply with the terms of the licence.
 They came about to address impracticalities in copyright licensing such as high transaction costs incurred to identify and negotiate with individual copyright owners.

-Copyright Agency administer the Statutory Education Licence scheme and the Statutory Government Licence which allows educational and public sector organisations to copy and communicate books, magazines, newspapers, artistic works and other content.
+Copyright Agency administers the Statutory Education Licence scheme and the Statutory Government Licence which allows educational and public sector organisations to copy and communicate books, magazines, newspapers, artistic works and other content.
 Screenrights manages copying and communication of television and other broadcasts in educational and public sector organisations as well as the retransmission of free-to-air broadcasts by cable TV providers.

 However, a statutory licence is not required in situations where an exception to copyright applies or you have permission from the copyright owner directly.